Nastia Liukin: Nastia Liukin Cup

 The Nastia Liukin Cup is an annual gymnastics competition held in the United States that is hosted by Liukin.
 The inaugural edition was contested in 2010.
 The competition is open to Level 10 gymnasts, who can only qualify for the event at designated invitationals across the country.
 There are both junior and senior fields for the competition, and the competition takes place the Friday prior to the AT&T American Cup, which occurs on the next day, Saturday.
 The incentive of the competition is to give pre-elite athletes the experience and opportunity to compete on a raised podium surface as well as in a large arena, which is not the norm for average USAG Optional competitions.
 In 2009, Liukin established the Nastia Liukin Fund in conjunction with USA Gymnastics.
 The fund's goals include building partnerships with fitness-oriented programs for young people and supporting clubs that have programs that aid gymnastics athletes who need financial assistance.
 Since its inception in 2010, all net proceeds from the Nastia Liukin Cup have gone to the fund.

-Many former competitors at the Cup have gone on to elite competition and even international competition, with 2012 Olympic Champion Gabby Douglas and 2017 World all-around Champion Morgan Hurd having competed in the 2010 and 2014 editions respectively.
+Many former competitors at the Cup have gone on to elite competition and even international competition, with 2012 Olympic all-around champion Gabby Douglas and 2017 World all-around champion Morgan Hurd having competed in the 2010 and 2014 editions respectively.
 World champions including Maggie Nichols and Mykayla Skinner have also participated in the event.

 Media appearances

 Film and television

 Liukin had cameo roles in the April 2006 Touchstone Pictures film Stick It, and a 2008 episode of Gossip Girl.
 Liukin also guest starred on The CW series Hellcats.

 Liukin was on The Tour of Gymnastics Superstars after the 2008 Olympic Games, which was broadcast nationwide on MyNetworkTV.

 On February 24, 2015, Liukin was announced as one of the celebrities who would compete on the 20th season of Dancing with the Stars.
 She was partnered with professional dancer and five-time champion Derek Hough.
 They made it to week 9 (the semi-finals), but were then eliminated on May 12, 2015, despite consistent high scores.
 She later returned to Dancing with the Stars during season 27 to be a trio partner to Mary Lou Retton and Sasha Farber.

 On May 4, 2015, Liukin was announced as the grand marshal for the 99th Indianapolis 500.

 In January 2023, Liukin appeared on the reality show Special Forces on FOX alongside other celebrities.

+In October 2025, Liukin appeared on the Speed Goes Pro YouTube series.

 Liukin serves as an analyst for NBC Sports Group during their coverage of gymnastics events.
 She was also a special correspondent for NBC during the 2014 Winter Olympic Games in Sochi.